nemethconsulting/uw-rhs/docs/quick-start.md

   <img src="rhs-logo_4x4.jpeg" alt="Rec Hockey League Logo" style="width: 100px; height: 100px; margin-left: 20px;">
 </div>

-Find your favorite team and get their schedule!
+Find your team and get their schedule!

-Once your system is [Set up](prerequisites.md) and [tested](test-system.md), jump in and get started using our API.
+Once your system is [set up](prerequisites.md) and [tested](test-system.md), jump in and get started using our API.

 ## Table of Contents
-2. Using Curl
+2. Using curl
     - [Find your team](#1)
     - [Get your team's schedule](#2)
 3. Using Postman Desktop